eugeneval/Project_Titan/README.md

 *__Note:__ these simulations are currently for the default quadcopter*

 #### Control
 Open QGroundControl.
 It will automatically connect and can be used to control the quad in the simulation.
-Alterntively, it can be controlled from the pxh console in the command line.
+Alternatively, it can be controlled from the pxh console in the command line that opens when you start the sim.